kora-projects/kora-docs/mkdocs/blog/en/compile-time-diagnostics.md

 ---
 title: Why Compile-Time Diagnostics Are a Kora Framework Feature (In Depth)
+date: 2026-09-13
 description: An in-depth case for why the Kora Framework's compile-time diagnostics — validated graph, generated code, precise errors — are a feature, not added build complexity.
 search:
   exclude: true
 ---

-# Compile-Time Diagnostics Are a Feature, Not Extra Build Complexity
+# Compile-Time Diagnostics Are a Feature, Not Extra Build Complexity { #compile-time-diagnostics }

+**September 13, 2026**

 Compile-time frameworks are often criticized for moving too much work into the build.
 The criticism usually sounds reasonable at first: annotation processors run, Kotlin Symbol Processing runs, generated source appears under build directories, IDEs need to understand those outputs, Gradle gains more tasks, and compilation does more than simply turn handwritten Java or Kotlin into bytecode.